-- 🏰 Servoz (le Château / Le Lac) – we tried this one with friends this summer, and found it quite challenging!
+- 🏰 Servoz (le Château / Le Lac) – we’ve done this one a couple of times, and found it quite challenging / see MBFF article 🍂 here;

-- 🌲 Vallorcine (La Poya) – we saw some of the balises on our way to the Cascade du Bérard;
+- 🌲 Vallorcine (La Poya) – we saw some of the balises on our way to the Cascade de Bérard;

 - 💦 Argentière (la Moraine) – see MBFF article 🐸 an aire de jeux, a mare aux têtards, and a parcours orientation;

 🗺 Orienteering is a sport in which one follows a very precise route from 🗺 a given map.
 It is a fun activity for the whole family, and it can be a great motivation to get everyone outdoors and enjoying nature, and to develop navigational skills at the same time.
 To do orienteering, you will need to understand the concept of reading 🗺 a map (to align it with the terrain, to understand a “legend”, to understand a map’s scale, and to pinpoint landmarks).
 The 🗺 Chamonix Valley orienteering routes are made up of numbered balises (grey posts), planted at points on the terrain where they stand out, and which are outlined on the map; you need to stamp your maps at these balises au fur et à mesure . . . you’ll not need 🧭 a compass for the Chamonix Valley parcours! / download here or pick up in paper form from the tourist offices;